kartonekk/dailyQuotes/README.md

 ### About the Project

 The API is built using **Google Apps Script**, which allows it to function as a simple web service without the need for a dedicated server.
 You can view and fork the source code for the API itself in the script editor.

-*This README was generated with a little help from me, an AI assistant.*